Ms Megan Mitchell - National Children's Commissioner

-Prime Minister Julia Gillard announced the appointment of Megan Mitchell as Australia’s first National Children’s Commissioner in Canberra on February 25 2013, marking a significant step in the protection of children in Australia.
+The announcement of the appointment of Megan Mitchell as Australia’s first National Children’s Commissioner was made in Canberra on 25 February 2013.
+This marks a significant step in the protection of children in Australia.

 Megan’s previous roles include NSW Commissioner for Children and Young People, Executive Director of the ACT Office for Children, Youth and Family Support, Executive Director for Out-of-Home Care in the NSW Department of Community Services and CEO of the Australian Council of Social Service.